JuliaData/DataFrames.jl/README.md

 **Maintenance**: DataFrames is maintained collectively by the [JuliaData collaborators](https://github.com/orgs/JuliaData/people).
 Responsiveness to pull requests and issues can vary, depending on the availability of key collaborators.

+**Learning**: New to DataFrames.jl?
+Check out our [free Julia Academy course](https://juliaacademy.com/p/introduction-to-dataframes-jl) which will walk you through how to use DataFrames.jl.

 [docs-latest-img]: https://img.shields.io/badge/docs-latest-blue.svg
 [docs-latest-url]: http://JuliaData.github.io/DataFrames.jl/latest/